A View from Emerging Technology from the arXiv

 The general properties of these three stones immediately mark them out as unusual.
 One stone, for example, had a density of less than 1 gram per cubic centimetre, less than all known carbonaceous meteorites.
 It had a partially fused crust, good evidence of atmospheric heating, a carbon content of up to 4 per cent and contained an abundance of organic compounds with a high molecular weight, which is not unknown in meteorites.
 On this evidence, Wallis and co think the fireball was probably a small comet.

 The most startling claims, however, are based on electron microscope images of structures within the stones (see above).
-Wallis and co. say that one image shows a complex, thick-walled, carbon-rich microfossil about 100 micrometres across that bares similarities with a group of largely extinct marine dinoflagellate algae.
+Wallis and co. say that one image shows a complex, thick-walled, carbon-rich microfossil about 100 micrometres across that bears similarities with a group of largely extinct marine dinoflagellate algae.

 They say another image shows well-preserved flagella that are 2 micrometres in diameter and 100 micrometres long.
 By terrestrial standards, that’s extremely long and thin, which Wallis and co. interpret as evidence of formation in a low-gravity, low-pressure environment.